VASP

 Using VASP on Cirrus

 VASP is only available to users who have a valid VASP licence.
-VASP 5 and VASP 6 are separate packages on Cirrus and requests for access need to be made separately for the two versions via SAFE.
+Only VASP 6 is available on Cirrus and requests for access need to be made via SAFE.

-If you have a VASP 5 or VASP 6 licence and wish to have access to VASP on Cirrus please request access through SAFE:
+If you VASP 6 licence and wish to have access to VASP 6 on Cirrus please request access through SAFE:

 module avail vasp